If You’re an Adult with Congenital Heart Disease, Specialized Follow-Up Care Can Keep You Healthy

 Duke Program Identifies and Stops Problems Before They Start

 More adults are living with congenital heart disease than ever before thanks to surgical and treatment advances in children.
-However, because most treatments correct rather than cure heart defects, people with adult congenital heart disease (ACHD) have a higher risk of heart and other problems later in life.1 If you are among the millions of people living with ACHD, seeking routine follow-up care at a specialized heart center like Duke that is accredited by the Adult Congenital Heart Association can help you live a longer, healthier life.
-That’s important, even if you aren’t experiencing problems now.
+However, despite surgical correction, people with adult congenital heart disease (ACHD) have a higher risk of heart and other organ problems as they age.
+If you are among the millions of people living with ACHD, maintaining routine follow-up care at a specialized heart center like Duke can help you live a longer, healthier life.
+Even if you aren’t experiencing problems now, having regular check-ups can help identify issues early or prevent them altogether.

 Gap in Congenital Heart Disease Care Puts You at Risk

-If you have ACHD, you have an increased risk of arrhythmias, endocarditis, heart failure, pulmonary hypertension, pregnancy complications, and organ failure, says Duke Health congenital cardiothoracic surgeon, Ziv Beckerman, MD, who has dedicated his career to caring for adults and children with congenital heart disease.
-You are also more likely to need emergency care, intensive care, and hospitalization throughout your lifetime compared to the general population.2
+If you have ACHD, “even after surgical repair, you have an increased risk of developing arrhythmias, endocarditis, heart failure, pulmonary hypertension, pregnancy complications, and kidney or liver problems,” said Duke’s Tracy Geoffrion, MD, heart surgeon and Surgical Director of Duke’s Adult Congenital Heart Disease program.
+You are also more likely to need emergency care, hospitalization, and intensive care throughout your lifetime compared to the general population.

 Duke’s Congenital Heart Disease Programs Support You for Life

-While most congenital heart disease programs in the U.S. focus on children, Duke’s program bridges the gap to adulthood by offering robust care for people of all ages living with congenital heart disease.
-As an Adult Congenital Heart Association-accredited center, Duke is one of 48 programs in the U.S. (and one of only two in North Carolina) that meet the required standards of training, services, and personnel.
-By maintaining regular follow-up appointments at an ACHD center like Duke’s, you can correct problems early on or prevent them altogether.
+While some congenital heart disease programs in the U.S. focus only on children, Duke bridges the gap to adulthood by offering robust care for people of all ages living with congenital heart disease.
+Duke is one of about 50 programs in the U.S. (and one of only three in North Carolina) that are accredited by the Adult Congenital Heart Association.
+This recognizes centers that meet the required standards of training, service offerings, policy implementation, and specialized personnel to provide the highest level of care.

 Live the Life You Want to Live